maximusmith529/maximusmith529/README.md

-- 👋 Hi, I’m @maximusmith529, a gamer and software engineer!
+- 👋 Hi, I’m @maximusmith529, a gamer and a growing software developer!
-- 👀 I’m interested in learning more about coding and having some real work experience.
+- 👀 My latest accomplishment was Saberfy, which one best first time hacker at ShellHacks and 2nd place overall!
+Check it out at [it's project page](https://github.com/maximusmith529/Saberfy#readme).
-- 🌱 I’m currently learning C..
+- 🌱 I’m currently preparing to attend HackGT!
+Expect to see me there October 21.
-- 💞️ I’m looking for internships and to collaborate on my resume~
+- 💞️ Currently I'm hoping to be able to secure an internship for the Summer and learn more about software design.

 - 📫 How to reach me:
 - Email: maximusmith529@gmail.com
 - LinkedIn: https://linkedin.com/in/maximusmith